theramjad/excalidragram/README.md

 3. **Content Input**: Describe what you want to visualize (paste an article, describe a concept, etc.)
 4. **Generation**: The app sends your prompt + reference images to Gemini's image generation model
 5. **Refinement**: Click any generated image and provide refinement instructions to create 3 new variations based on that image

+## My Workflow

+I personally just paste relevant concepts from articles online and speak using my tool [HyperWhisper](hyperwhisper.com), describing what I want.
+Generate 5 samples, and iterate on the one I like the most.

 ## Setup